Writing Reflection Statements

 written as reflections on your work.
 These statements are located on

-the seven pages in the objectives section of your portfolio that contain
+the seven pages in the objectives section of your portfolio - pages that contain

 your last semester in college, it is primarily the reflection statements

 that will determine your evaluation.
-It is in the reflections statement
+It is in the reflection statement

 that you describe how an "artifact" you have included in the portfolio